dpoetonwheels/rbenv-mongo/README.md

 rbenv
 ===========

-Steps for setting up ruby environment using rbenv and using mongo.
+Steps for setting up ruby environment using rbenv.

 # Setup a ruby environment using rbenv
 ### Steps to create a ruby environment using rbenv and then adding mongodb related gems